-- Isocarboxazid ( Marplan ).
-Usually, you take 2-4 tablets a day.
+- Isocarboxazid (Marplan).
+Usually, you take two to four tablets a day.
 It could take 6 weeks or longer to take full effect.
 This drug can be habit-forming, so take it only as your doctor prescribed.

-- Phenelzine ( Nardil ).
-You’ll usually take a tablet 3 times a day.
+- Phenelzine (Nardil).
+You’ll usually take a tablet three times a day.
 It takes about a month to work fully.
 Your doctor may slowly lower your dose over time.

 - Selegiline (Emsam).
 You can get this as a skin patch, which may cause fewer side effects than taking the drug by mouth.

 Your doctor may also put you on other medications, such as stimulants and anti-anxiety drugs.
 That’s especially likely if you have another mental or physical condition.
-But anti-anxiety medications or stimulants don’t treat depression by themselves.
+Anti-anxiety medications or stimulants don’t treat depression by themselves.

-It’s also called talk therapy.
+It’s called psychotherapy, and also talk therapy.
 You meet with a psychiatrist, psychologist, social worker, or other trained mental health professional.
-You will learn new ways to handle the challenges and mindset that depression can bring on.
+You will learn new ways to handle the challenges and mindset that depression can bring.

 If your depression is mild to moderate, psychotherapy may work as well as an antidepressant.